ORNL-CEES/DataTransferKit/README.rst

 --------------------------------------------

 Questions, bug reporting and issue tracking are provided by GitHub.
-Please report all bugs by creating a new issue.
+Please report all bugs by creating a new issue with the bug tag.
 You can ask questions by creating a new issue with the question tag.

 License
 -------